 A common metabolic problem in newborns is a condition known as neonatal hypoglycemia.
 The condition is present whenever there is a blood sugar level of less than 30 mg/dl for the first day following birth, less than 45 mg/dL for the second day following birth, and is found in 1.3 to 3 percent of all newborns.
 Neonatal hypoglycemia is more common in babies who are of a larger size, who may have had an infection, who had some type of fetal distress, or those who had a diabetic mother.
 In some cases the condition may have no symptoms, but there may be heart, respiratory, or central nervous system issues.
 Many cases show signs of vomiting, lethargy, irritability, and an altered mental state.

 Our medical malpractice lawyers deal with Hypoglycemia negligence cases.
-If you would like legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
-Our Hypoglycemia lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay legal fees if the case is won.
+If you would like a lawyers legal advice at no cost and with no further obligation just call the helpline or complete the contact form or email our lawyers offices.
+Our Hypoglycemia medical malpractice lawyers usually deal with personal injury compensation cases on a contingency basis which means that you only pay your lawyers legal fees if the case is won and you receive compensation.